 - Write confident copy – it’s not bragging if the numbers add up

 Remember when you created that SlideShare presentation mentioned in Step 5?
-It converts quickly and easily into an eBook!
+That converts quickly and easily into an eBook!

 - Keep it visual: use branded colors and typefaces if a designer isn’t an option